Ahmed-AG/k8s-quick-start-tutorial/task3.md

       targetPort: 27017
 ```

 Notice that we used the `app: backend-mongodb` as a selector and we exposed the same port `27017`.
-Notice also that we dont have anything that dictates wether we should expose access to this service externally.
+Notice also that we don't have anything that dictates wether we should expose access to this service externally.
 The default is that we will not.

 ## Apply the Backend